joaoblasques/data-pipeline-simple/README.md

 print(pd.io.sql.get_schema(df, name='yellow_taxi_data', con=engine))
 ```

 **pandas** is used for data manipulation and **sqlalchemy** provides tools for database interaction, including creating connections to databases.
+The **psycopg2** library is a popular open-source PostgreSQL database adapter for the Python programming language.

 The code reads the first 100 rows of yellow_tripdata_2021-01.csv into a Pandas DataFrame called df.
 The columns tpep_pickup_datetime and tpep_dropoff_datetime in the DataFrame are converted from string format to Pandas datetime objects for easier time-based operations.